 Where is the T3 Coming From? – The most important question in thyroidology.

 We measure TSH, fT3 and fT4 in the blood.
 Blood is the ‘intermediate space’, it conveys hormones from the primary space (thyroid or tablets) to the active space (the receptors in the cell nucleus).
-T3 saturation levels at the receptors determine thyroid status.
+Thyroid status is determined by T3 saturation at the receptors.
 The current view is that we can’t know tissue T3 levels because we can’t directly measure them.
 This approach fails to address important issues: –

 - Many patients are hypothyroid with normal blood hormone levels